 Eligibility Requirements

-To be an eligible individual, PD/PIs must be supported by no more than one institutional award considered an independent research project grant at the time of application.
-Support from awards on the “Smaller grants” list do not count toward the independent research project grant award (https://grants.nih.gov/policy/early-investigators/list-smaller-grants.htm).
+To be an eligible individual, PD/PIs must be supported by no more than one institutional award considered an independent NIH grant at the time of application.
+Support from awards on the “smaller grants” list do not count toward the independent research project grant award (https://grants.nih.gov/policy/early-investigators/list-smaller-grants.htm).
 The list of “smaller grants” is being used to determine whether the parent award counts toward the number of independent research project grant award and not ESI status.
-Only one request per supported contact PD/PI will be considered.
+Only one request per supported PD/PI will be considered.
+Only one request per awarded grant will be considered.

 Individuals to be added and supported with funds from this administrative supplement must be citizens or noncitizen nationals of the United States or have been lawfully admitted for permanent residence.
 For the definition of citizens and noncitizen nationals, please visit:

-Active awards with project end dates in July 2024 or later are eligible.
-The award may not be in a terminal no-cost extension or going into a no-cost extension in FY2023.
+Active awards with project end dates in July 2025 or later are eligible.
+The award may not be in a terminal no-cost extension or going into a no-cost extension in FY2024.

 Funding Type